• Home

 “One of the things you’re gonna see in Northern Europe, Canada, and other places is a real pressure to move to the left and right politically, very far,” Karp said.
 “Because the way you deal with this when you don’t have an answer to a question, you come up with ideologies that make no sense, and you try to implement them.”

 Analysts on Wall Street, as they are prone to do with such a hot stock, sided with Karp’s version of events.
-Bank of America Research, for instance, argued that Palantir’s blowout earnings constitute a “warning to slow adapters” on AI: “the clock is ticking.”
-Exponential growth is on display here following Palantir’s intentional actions on how to go-to-market, develop products, and be an enabler of AI-decision making, BofA wrote.
+Bank of America Global Research, for instance, argued that Palantir’s blowout earnings constitute a “warning to slow adapters” on AI: “The clock is ticking.”
+Exponential growth is on display here following Palantir’s intentional actions on how to go to market, develop products, and be an enabler of AI decision-making, BofA wrote.
 If companies really want to be “AI companies,” analysts added, they need to provide real results.
 Allowing that the market’s relationship with AI companies “continues to be volatile,” BofA sees this set of results cementing Palantir’s place “as one which will survive and thrive in the chaos.”

 The haves and have-nots

-Inside companies, Karp and President Shyam Sankar described a similar split between AI “haves” and “have‑nots.”
-Chief Revenue Officer Ryan Taylor said some customers are now signing initial deals of $80 million to $96 million within months and rapidly expanding usage, citing examples of utility and energy clients whose annual contract values quadrupled or quintupled in 2025.
+Inside companies, Karp and Palantir CTO Shyam Sankar described a similar split between AI “haves” and “have‑nots.”
+Chief revenue officer Ryan Taylor said some customers are now signing initial deals of $80 million to $96 million within months and rapidly expanding usage, citing examples of utility and energy clients whose annual contract values quadrupled or quintupled in 2025.
 Taylor framed those customers as “AI‑native enterprises” that start with large commitments and quickly scale to thousands of users and hundreds of use cases.

-BofA noted how embedded Palantir is becoming in the corporate space, with an ever-expanding list of mentions of earnings calls, with 17 unique mentions this quarter up from seven a year ago, and a new high of 38 total mentions, up from 25 in the year ago quarter.
+BofA noted how embedded Palantir is becoming in the corporate space, with an ever-expanding list of mentions in earnings calls, with 17 unique mentions this quarter, up from seven a year ago, and a new high of 38 total mentions, up from 25 in the year ago quarter.

 For now, Palantir’s capacity constraints and surging U.S. demand give Karp little incentive to soothe ruffled feathers abroad.
 He said the company “really doesn’t have the bandwidth to do anything that’s difficult outside of America” and questioned whether European procurement systems are even “load‑bearing” enough to buy “the best product” if it means favoring U.S. vendors over domestic champions.